The Bremont Wright Flyer Watch

 When Orville Wright died in 1948, the fabric was re-discovered.
 Since then, small pieces of the original muslin cloth have been used in other projects, most famously in 1969 when Neil Armstrong carried a piece in his spacesuit pocket whilst taking his first steps on the surface of the Moon.

-The Bremont Wright Flyer Limited Edition is one of a number of watches by the British marque available at The Watch Gallery.
-It is currently available from £17,950 and limited to 450 pieces overall.
+The Bremont Wright Flyer Limited Edition is one of a number of watches by the British marque, currently available from £17,950 and limited to 450 pieces overall.